object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

     print(a)

-The error here is a missing closing bracket on the first line, however the error message which the Python interpeter prints when this code is run is:
+The error here is a missing closing bracket on the first line, however the error message which the :term:`Python interpeter` prints when this code is run is:

 .. code-block:: python3